resonai/vera-ios-sdk/README.md

 * `NSCameraUsageDescription` - VeraSDK needs access to the camera in order to support AR.
 * `NSLocationWhenInUseUsageDescription` - VeraSDK needs access to location to provide accurate AR experiences.

+> [!NOTE]
+> Vera doesn't need location permission if you configure it with a single site ID.

 If your app doesn't already access the camera, we recommend using something like: